mcu-tools/mcuboot/README-zephyr.rst

 ``MCUBOOT_VALIDATE_SLOT0`` is enabled), the images must be signed.
 To make development easier, mcuboot is distributed with some example keys.
-It is important to stress that these should never be used for production, since the private key is publically available in this repository.
+It is important to stress that these should never be used for production, since the private key is publicly available in this repository.
 See below on how to make your own signatures.

 There is a ``sign.sh`` script that gives some examples of how to make